tmtsoftware/csw/docs/src/main/framework/handling-lifecycle.md

 creates a new TLA and the startup proceeds as with `initialize` above.

 ## Component Online and Offline
-`Online` describes a component that is currently part of the observing system that is in use.
+`Online` describes a component that is currently available and ready to be used in an observation or is currently in use in an observation.
-When a component enters the Running state it is also "online".
+A component continues to be ready and initialized when offline.
+At this time, when a component enters the Running state it is also “online”.

-A component is `offline` when it is operating and available for active observing but is not currently in use.
+A component is `offline` when it is not available for observing.

 If a component is to transition from the online state to the offline state, the `onGoOffLine` handler is called.
 The component should make any changes in its operation for offline use.